nkunievsky/nkunievsky.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 hi.

-**I’m on the 2023-2024 Job Market.**

-I am a PhD candidate at the University of Chicago Department of Economics.
+I’m a Postdoctoral Researcher at the Knowledge Lab at the University of Chicago, where I focus on the Science of Science under the supervision of Prof. James Evans.
+I earned my Ph.D. in Economics from the University of Chicago.

-My primary interests lie in Labor Economics and Applied Econometrics, specifically focusing on the intersection of choice and information.
+My research interests include the Science of Science, Applied Econometrics, and Labor Economics.

-Before joining the University of Chicago, I received a Masters in Economics from Tel-Aviv University and worked as a research assistant at The Hebrew University and The Research Department of the Bank of Israel.
+Before joining the University of Chicago, I completed my Master’s in Economics at Tel Aviv University and worked as a research assistant at the Hebrew University and the Research Department of the Bank of Israel.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.